mxmlextrema/help/src/external.md

 The external mode is used primarily for the Adobe AIR built-ins (top-level, `flash.**` and `air.**`).
 The top-level includes the parameterized `Vector.<T>` for instance.

-The Flex library (`mx.**`) is not external but part of the compiler, therefore it is not verified in external mode.
+The Flex library (`chief.**`) is not external but part of the compiler, therefore it is not verified in external mode.